ricardovegamx/mail_notificator/README.md

 make create-layer
 ```

-NOTE: Please update your dependencies ARN URL after creating the layer in the `Makefile` file.
+NOTE: Please update your dependencies ARN after creating the layer in the `Makefile` file.

 3. Create the lambda function: